 You cannot go to work as a healthcare worker if:

-- you meet any criteria for self-isolation and have not been given exemption from isolation to attend work; you need to stay at home
+- you meet any criteria for quarantine and have not been given exemption from quarantine to attend work; you need to stay at home

-- you had unprotected close contact with a confirmed case in the last 14 days^; you need to self-isolate for 14 days from your last contact with the confirmed case
+- you had unprotected close contact with a confirmed case in the last 14 days^; you need to quarantine for 14 days from your last contact with the confirmed case.

 *This does not include contact you may have with confirmed cases while using recommended personal protective equipment and infection control measures as part of your work.